jianyu-li/immich-home-assistant/README.md

+> [!WARNING]
+> **This repository is no longer maintained.**
+>
+> Support for Immich is now included as a built-in [Home Assistant integration](https://www.home-assistant.io/integrations/immich/).
+Please use the official integration for all future updates and support.

 # Immich × Home Assistant

 A fork from [immich-home-assistant](https://github.com/outadoc/immich-home-assistant) that incorporates some of the pull requests since the development is a little stale.